 When the British, who were concerned about controlling the traffic through Port Natal (Durban), annexed the territory of Natal in 1843, those emigrant Boers who had hoped to settle there returned inland.
-These Voortrekkers (as they were later called) coalesced in two land-locked republics, the South African Republic (Transvaal) and the Orange Free State.
-There, the principles of racially exclusive citizenship were absolute, despite the trekkers' reliance on black labour.
+These Voortrekkers (as they were later called) coalesced in two land-locked republics, the Zuid-Afrikaansche Republiek (Transvaal) and the Orange Free State.

 With limited coercive power, the Boer communities had to establish relations and develop alliances with some black chiefdoms, neutralising those who obstructed their intrusion or who posed a threat to their security.
 Only after the mineral discoveries of the late 1800s did the balance of power swing decisively towards the colonists.
 The Boer republics then took on the trappings of real statehood and imposed their authority within the territorial borders that they had notionally claimed for themselves.

 The Colony of Natal, situated to the south of the mighty Zulu State, developed along very different lines from the original colony of settlement, the Cape.
 The size of the black population left no room for the assimilationist vision of race domination embraced in the Cape.

 Chiefdoms consisting mainly of refugee groups in the aftermath of the Mfecane were persuaded to accept colonial protection in return for reserved land and the freedom to govern themselves in accordance with their own customs.
 These chiefdoms were established in the heart of an expanding colonial territory.

-Natal developed a system of political and legal dualism, whereby chiefly rule was entrenched and customary law was codified.
+Natal developed a system of political and legal dualism, whereby chiefly rule was en-trenched and customary law was codified.
 Although exemptions from customary law could be granted to the educated products of the missions, in practice they were rare.
 Urban residence was strictly controlled and political rights outside the reserves were effectively limited to white people.
 This system is widely regarded as having provided a model for the segregationism that would prevail in the 20th century.

 Natal's economy was boosted by the development of sugar plantations in the subtropical coastal lowlands.
-Indian-indentured labourers were imported from 1860 to work the plantations, and many Indian traders and market gardeners followed.
+Indentured Indian labourers were imported from 1860 to work the plantations, and many Indian traders and market gardeners followed.

 These Indians, who were segregated and discriminated against from the start, became a further important element in South Africa's population.
-It was in South Africa that Indian activist and leader, Mohandas Gandhi refined, from the mid-1890s, the techniques of passive resistance, which he later effectively practised in India.
+It was in South Africa that Indian activist and leader Mohandas Karamchand Gandhi, also known as Mahatma Gandhi refined, from the mid-1890s, the techniques of passive resistance, which he later effectively practised in India.
 Although Indians gradually moved into the Transvaal and elsewhere, they remain concentrated in Natal.

 In 1853, the Cape Colony was granted a representative legislature in keeping with British policy, followed in 1872 by self-government.
 The franchise was formally non-racial, but also based on income and property qualifications.
-The result was that Africans and coloured people formed a minority of voters - although in certain places a substantial one.
+The result was that black and coloured people formed a minority of voters - although in certain places a substantial one.